Commercial Crew Program: Boeing Starliner Missions

-NASA hopes to extend the seat-swapping arrangement with Roscosmos to include Starliner flights after Starliner has enough flights.
+NASA hopes to extend the seat-swapping arrangement with Roscosmos to include Starliner flights after it has enough flights, which will be no earlier than the Starliner-2 flight.

 Operational CCP missions

 Timeline

 The CCP spacecraft missions usually overlap with brief intervals during which two are docked at the same time.
-Crew-2 did not overlap with Crew-3 because of an unexpected delay in Crew-3 launch.
+Crew-2 did not overlap with Crew-3 because of an unexpected delay of the Crew-3 launch.